thomasgillis/dbs/README.md

 **Flups specificities**

 Flups being developed, it has been decided to use a specific git branch for defining the specific version.
 It is therefore required to detail the needed git branch.
 Here is the currently used private [git repo](https://git.immc.ucl.ac.be/examples/flups) .
 Do not hesitate to contact the [Flups developper](mailto:thomas.gillis@uclouvain.be) to ask for an access.

+## Implementation notes

+- `.NOTPARALLEL` in a makefile will force the non-parallelization of the current `make` call on all the prerequisites + recipes.
+- `.PHONY` if a target is declared as `.PHONY` it will be executed only when explicitly requested by a `make` command.
+Therefore using it as a prerequisite is pointless and it will never be executed.
+This is why all the "main targets" for the libs cannot be `.PHONY`
+- the dependencies of a lib must be specified in the "main" targets for the lib, e.g. `hdf5: ompi zlib`.
+This way the dependency will be completed first.